While you're talking to your kids about drugs, smoking, sex and internet safety, think about adding vaping to the list.

 - Some e-cigarettes tested positive for an ingredient used in anti-freeze, others are known to contain formaldehyde.

 - Poison Control has gotten calls about young adults and children ingesting the chemicals in the cartridges.
 These poisonings can lead to seizures.
+Vaping devices have also been known to explode.

 - Second-hand smoke is an issue.
 The unknown chemicals in the vapors you exhale can harm your friends and family.
+Pregnant women and children are the most susceptible.

 "I've had this conversation with my own teenagers, and it's important for other parents to do the same.
 There are just too many unknowns with e-cigarettes and vaping for anyone to feel safe doing it," said Dr. Fuller.